preternatural-explore/movie-search/README.md

 - How to work with Text Embeddings
 - Retrieval-Augmented Generation (RAG)
 - How to Implement Advanced Generalized Search (e.g. 'romantic movies in New York City')

+## Preternatural Frameworks
+The following Preternatural Frameworks were used in this project:
+- [AI](https://github.com/PreternaturalAI/AI): The definitive, open-source Swift framework for interfacing with generative AI.

 ## Technical Specifications
 ### Why Use AI for Search?